Holomorphic functions of finite order generated by Dirichlet series: Riesz summation revisted

 Hence,

 which is the equality we intended to prove. \end{proof}

-It is important for our later purposes that the preceding integral formula for the summatory function of a given $\lambda$-Dirichlet series $D$ extends considerably, whenever the limit function of $f$ extends holomorphically to the full right half-plane -- still satisfying a 'finite order type-condition' (a result sketched in \cite[p.51]{HardyRiesz}).
+It is important for our later purposes that the preceding integral formula for the summatory function of a given $\lambda$-Dirichlet series $D$, can be extended considerably, whenever the limit function of $f$ extends holomorphically to the full right half-plane -- still satisfying a 'finite order type-condition' (a result sketched in \cite[p.51]{HardyRiesz}).

 \begin{Coro} For $k\ge 0$ let $D=\sum a_{n}e^{-\lambda_{n}s}$ be $(\lambda,k)$-Riesz summable for some $s_{0}\in [\re>0]$.
 Assume that the limit function $f$ of $D$ extends holomorphically to $[\re>0]$ such that